-From the above considerations it follows that due to high variability, no clear Baltic Sea -wide trends were generally detected in the biomass of diazotrophic cyanobacteria during the period 1990-2020.
-However, a non-parametric Seasonal Mann-Kendall test (Hirsch and Slack, 1984) revealed some statistically significant temporal trends both in the total biomass of NFC and in the biomasses of individual genera in separate sea areas (Tab.
-1).
-An increase in total biomass of diazotrophs was confirmed in the Bothnian Sea, in the Bay of Mecklenburg and in the northern part of the Western Gotland Basin.
-For Dolichospermum and Nodularia only increasing trends were found (Eastern Gotland Basin, Bay of Mecklenburg, Bothnian Sea and Western Gotland Basin), while for Aphanizomenon the analysis revealed both increase (Bay of Mecklenburg, Eastern Gotland Basin and Bothnian Sea) and decrease (Arkona Basin) in biomass values.
+From the above considerations it follows that due to high variability, no clear Baltic Sea -wide trends were generally detected in the NFC biomass during the period 1990-2020.
+However, a non-parametric Seasonal Mann-Kendall test (Hirsch and Slack, 1984) revealed some statistically significant temporal trends both in the total biomass of NFC and in the biomasses of individual genera in separate sea areas (Kownacka et al., 2020).

-The results of testing the data series until 2020 confirm the direction of change for cyanobacterial biomass reported earlier for different parts of the Baltic Sea - Bornholm and Arkona Basin (Wasmund et al. 2011), Northern Baltic Proper (Suikkanen et al., 2013; Huseby et al., 2019), the Gulf of Finland (Suikkanen et al., 2013) and Bothnian Sea (Andersson et al. 2015; Lehtinen et al. 2016, Kuosa et al. 2017).
+The results of testing the data series until 2020 confirm the direction of change for NFC biomass reported earlier for different parts of the Baltic Sea - Bornholm and Arkona Basin (Wasmund et al. 2011), Northern Baltic Proper (Suikkanen et al., 2013; Andersson et al., 2015)), the Gulf of Finland (Suikkanen et al., 2013) and Bothnian Sea (Andersson et al. 2015; Lehtinen et al. 2016, Kuosa et al. 2017).
 Most of observations indicate rather fluctuations in surface blooms instead of continuous long-term trends (e.g. Kahru et al. 2018).